dromotherm/documentation/pages/themis/advanced/core_services.md

 Once the THEMIS machine booted, you have to choose and activate the services you need.

-Standalone python sniffers are in the hardware folder service, they can be run through docker containers :
+Standalone python sniffers are in the hardware folder service :

 ```
 cd /opt/openenergymonitor/BIOS2/hardware
 ```
+A convenient way to run them is to use docker containers.

 ## over the air (ota) radio service